Outdoor cooking: Methods

 Most outdoor cooking is dictated by the foods themselves which are to be cooked.
 The first five discussions below, of direct heat, boiling, frying, grilling, and roasting, will, perhaps, describe the cooking methods employed most often in outdoor cooking.
 These techniques will require only rudimentary, commonsensical tools.
-Additional methods described farther below may be of interest only to those "foodies" who carry their interests into the outdoors for gourmet meals.
+Additional methods described further below may be of interest only to those "foodies" who carry their interests into the outdoors for gourmet meals.
 These advanced methods may require additional equipment or techniques.

 Direct heat

-The most traditional method for outdoor cooking (and indeed the oldest form of cooking known to humanity) is by means of a campfire.
-Campfires can be used for cooking food by a number of techniques.
-The techniques for cooking on a campfire are no different from those used for everyday cooking before the invention of stoves or where stoves are still not available.
-Individuals who are backpacking in an area that allows the gathering of firewood may decide to cook on a campfire to avoid the need to carry extra equipment; however, most campfire cooking is done in outside of wilderness areas.
-Cooking food using a campfire can be tricky for those not accustomed to it; also, due to risk of fire damage, campfires are illegal in many areas, so many campers prefer to use a portable stove instead.
+The most traditional method for outdoor cooking (and indeed the oldest form of cooking known to humanity) is using a campfire.
+Campfires can be used for cooking food by several techniques.
+The techniques for cooking on a campfire are no different from those used for everyday cooking before the invention of stoves or when stoves were still not available.
+Individuals who are backpacking in an area that allows the gathering of firewood may decide to cook on a campfire to avoid the need to carry extra equipment; however, most campfire cooking is done outside of wilderness areas.
+Cooking food using a campfire can be tricky for those not accustomed to it; also, due to the risk of fire damage, campfires are illegal in many areas, so many campers prefer to use a portable stove instead.

 Boiling

 In backpacking particularly, boiling water is the most common kitchen operation undertaken on the trail, used for cooking or reconstituting food, making hot beverages, cleaning up, and even sanitizing drinking water.
-Portable stoves are therefore generally rated in terms of how quickly they can boil a liter (or other appropriate size) of water; indeed, some commercial stove models are specifically optimized for fast boiling, with other operations such as frying or baking being an afterthought.
+Portable stoves are therefore generally rated in terms of how quickly they can boil a liter (or another appropriate size) of water; indeed, some commercial stove models are specifically optimized for fast boiling, with other operations such as frying or baking being an afterthought.

 Like camp frying pans, camp pots are generally made of very lightweight material (often aluminum or, at a considerable price premium, titanium).
 Though less of a worry given the thermal mass of water, the camp cook must still take care not to allow food to burn, since the pot itself has very little mass to spread the heat out.

 Alternatively, a fireproof container (e.g. mess can, bamboo segment or improvised tree bark pot) is placed (or hung) above the fire.